 In most cancer patients, cell apoptosis does not work anymore because the entire immune system is out of whack.

 When this happens, the body’s intelligence is compromised and cancer spreads.
 Does this mean that consuming cloves will take your cancer away or put it in remission?
 No. But can exploring the use of clove in your diet help its management and prevention?
 Yes.
-Make the best use of its anti-carcinogenic compounds.
+Make the best use of its anti-carcinogenic compounds, which are part of the powerful cloves benefits for disease prevention.

 Cloves as a powerhouse of antioxidants

 Many of you may wonder – are antioxidants overhyped?
 But the reality of the times that we live in is this.
+Among the many clove health benefits is its potent anti-inflammatory action, which plays a key role in reducing lifestyle disease risk.
 The more free radicals in our body we have, the more inflammation there will be.
 While inflammation is a crucial immune system response, when it is chronic and uncontrolled, it can make you vulnerable to a host of inflammatory diseases and lifestyle conditions like cancer, diabetes, Alzheimer’s, Parkinson’s, cardiovascular issues, autoimmune disorders, and so on.

 Having foods rich in antioxidants can help us reduce inflammation and keep it under control.
+One of the most important cloves benefits is its ability to neutralize free radicals and reduce inflammation at a cellular level.
 The more free radicals you have, the more antioxidants you need.
 Add cloves to your meals.

 Being rich in antioxidants, also makes cloves the superstar of anti-aging.
 It also helps reduce the formation and occurrence of ulcers.